NavyaG-lab/Tech-writer/how-tos/data-deletion/pii_and_personal_data.md

 * **Pii** - Personally identifiable information (PII) is any data that could potentially identify a specific individual.
 Any information that can be used to distinguish one person from another and can be used for de-anonymizing anonymous data can be considered PII
 * **Personal Data** - According to the law, personal data means any information relating to an identified or identifiable individual; an identifiable person is one who can be identified, directly or indirectly, in particular by reference to an identification number (e.g. social security number) or one or more factors specific to his physical, physiological, mental, economic, cultural or social identity (e.g. name and first name, date of birth, biometrics data, fingerprints, DNA…)
+* **Pii vs Personal Data** - PII is used in the US but no single legal document defines it.
+On the other hand, personal data has one legal meaning, which is defined by the General Data Protection regulation (GDPR) in Europe and other data protection laws as Lei geral de proteção de dados (LGPD) in Brasil.
+What kind of data is a personal data can may vary from country to country.
+In most cases we are going to use both PII and personal data as synonyms.
 * **Anonymization** - It is a type of information sanitization whose intent is privacy protection.
 It is the process of either encrypting or removing personally identifiable information from data sets, so that the people whom the data describe remain anonymous
 * **Pseudonymization** - Pseudonymisation enhances privacy by replacing most identifying fields within a data record by one or more artificial identifiers, or pseudonyms.
 There can be a single pseudonym for a collection of replaced fields or a pseudonym per replaced field.
 Pseudonymous data still allows for some form of re-identification (even indirect and remote), while anonymous data cannot be re-identified.